-What is firmly in Wales’ favour is that they face a Georgia side they should be expected to beat and despite only earning a draw in the last match between the pair, Wales have the quality in their side without Bale to head to Tbilisi and come away with the points they need.
-Georgia are an improving side that are capable of thwarting the hopes of Wales and without Bale, there are those that suggest that Chris Coleman’s side are simply not good enough, despite their positive showing at Euro 2016.
+What is firmly in Wales’ favour is that they face a Georgia side they should expect to beat and despite only earning a draw in the last match between the pair, Wales have the quality in their side without Bale to head to Tbilisi and come away with the points they need.

 Coleman will need to draw on his side’s experience at this level to ensure that they head into their final group game with the Republic of Ireland on Monday with their fate in their own hands and a professional performance against Georgia could ensure that their confidence is sky high when they return in front of their home fans for a decider with Martin O’Neill’s side.

-The pressure to create chances for the Welsh strikers is expected to now fall on Arsenal’s Aaron Ramsey and Derby County striker Tom Lawrence but they know without their creative force, they may have to qualify the hard way.
-In Ramsey they have a respected figure that puts the tireless miles in on the pitch but there are question marks on if he can provide the spark in Bale’s absence.
+The pressure to create chances now falls on Arsenal’s Aaron Ramsey and Derby County striker Tom Lawrence.
+In Ramsey they have a respected figure that puts miles in on the pitch but there are question marks around whether he can provide the spark in Bale’s absence.

 Having made the move to the Rams this summer, Lawrence has been a consistent force in a Derby side that have yet to hit their stride and with a lack of experience at the top level, it remains to be seen if he has the quality to provide an added dimension.

-Goals have been scarce in the qualifying period at the best of times and with Ramsey’s 13 goals the most in the squad without Bale, he will be the player that the rest follow and against a tough, physical, Georgia side any chances that present themselves will need to be taken.
+Goals have been scarce in qualifying at the best of times and with Ramsey’s 13 goals, the highest tally in the squad without Bale, he will be the player that the rest follow.
+Against a tough, physical, Georgia side any chances that present themselves must be taken.

-Too many draws in this qualifying campaign has led to Wales putting themselves in danger of missing out on the 2018 World Cup and shows they could not finish sides off and produce that extra quality that is needed at International level and they need to find someone to take on the mantra in Bale’s absence.
+Too many draws in this qualifying campaign sees Wales in danger of missing the 2018 World Cup.
+They could not finish sides off or produce that extra quality needed at International level and they need to find someone to step up in Bale’s absence.

 The next Bale?

-One player that is the wildcard in all of this is Liverpool’s 17-year-old forward Ben Woodburn, who could be the X-factor that enables Wales to progress to the playoffs and has what looks like genuine star quality.
-An exciting prospect that has already got his international goal-scoring career off the mark, Woodburn could be that striker that is potentially prolific and could add a second piece in the jigsaw of Wales over the next decade alongside Bale.
+One wildcard in all of this is Liverpool’s 17-year-old forward Ben Woodburn, who could be the X-factor Wales needs to progress to the playoffs.
+An exciting prospect with genuine star quality and international goals to his name, Woodburn could be a prolific striker.

 Clearly, the pressure is off Woodburn at such a young age and he won’t be expected to be the saviour of Wales’ qualifying hopes, but having worked his way into the squad on merit it would be foolish for Coleman to not throw him in for these next two games, he has nothing to lose after a poor campaign that has surprised many after their performance at Euro 2016.